MacFJA/PhpKVO/README.md

 ---

-A complete example can be found in the directory [example](example).
+A complete examples can be found in the directory [examples](examples).

 ## API<a id="api"></a>